 The Complete Book of Essential Oils and Aromatherapy: Manuka may help relieve bronchitis, mucous congestion, coughs, and flu.
 The oil may also help get rid of lice and fungus (including ringworm and athlete's foot) and help heal skin wounds, cuts, and contusions.

-The Encyclopedia of Essential Oils (updated edition): In skin care, use manuka to help heal acne and pimples, abscesses, bed sores, blisters, boils, burns, carbuncles, cold sores, cracked skin, dandruff, dermatitis, eczema, sunburn, and insect bites and stings.
-The oil may also help get rid of lice, oily skin, and fungus and help relieve aches and pains, muscle tension, joint stiffness, sprains, rheumatism, colds and flu, congestion, and nervous debility.
+The Encyclopedia of Essential Oils (updated edition): Uses for manuka essential oil in skin care include helping heal acne and pimples, abscesses, bed sores, blisters, boils, burns, carbuncles, cold sores, cracked skin, dermatitis, eczema, sunburn, and insect bites and stings.
+The oil may also help get rid of lice, dandruff, oily skin, and fungus and help relieve aches and pains, muscle tension, joint stiffness, sprains, rheumatism, colds and flu, congestion, and nervous debility.

 Aromatherapy Bible: Manuka is healing, refreshing, and calming.
 This essential oil is protective and suited to sensitive personalities.
 The oil stabilizes and balances the nervous system and helps maintain emotional balance during meditation.